|

 one or more of their number if the river was in spatethough

-for a band of orcs none of this would be of any consideration,"
+for a band of orcs, none of this would present any difficulty,"

 he added.